Bill Mazeroski: The home run of all home runs

 On the heels of a subpar season for Mazeroski and his fourth-place team, the 1960 campaign exceeded the wildest dreams of Pittsburgh sports fans.
 The Battlin' Bucs, as they would become known, dominated the National League virtually from the start to claim their first pennant since the 1927 season.
 Meanwhile, Mazeroski was an NL starter in both All-Star Games.

 The Pirates seized control of the pennant race in August, when they won 21 of 31 games with Mazeroski in a lead role.
 He hit .373, drove in 16 runs and had a 26-game errorless streak in the month.
 The team was rewarded with a trip to the 1960 World Series, where the second baseman forged his legacy against the New York Yankees with a pair of game-winning home runs.
 The second came on October 13 off reliever Ralph Terry at Forbes Field, the only homer to end a World Series in major league history until 1993.

 One of the wildest games in baseball history got wilder yet in the top of the ninth inning, when the Yankees plated two runs to forge a 9-9 deadlock.
 At that point, Mazeroski admittedly got caught up in the sudden turn of events.
-It seemed the second baseman had forgotten that he was to lead off the bottom half of the inning, and it wasn't until first base coach Lenny Levy reminded him of that fact that he hurriedly picked up a bat.
+It seemed the second baseman had forgotten that he was to lead off the bottom half of the inning, and it wasn't until first base coach Lenny Levy reminded him of the fact that he hurriedly picked up a bat.

 At precisely 3:36 p.m. local time, on a 1-0 count, Mazeroski slammed Terry's high fastball just to the left of the 406-foot marker in distant left-center field.
 "Here's a swing and a high fly ball going deep to left!
 This may do it!"
 NBC Radio broadcaster Chuck Thompson told the national audience.
 "Back to the wall goes (Yogi) Berra ...
 It is over the fence -- home run!
 The Pirates win! ...
 Ladies and gentlemen, Mazeroski has hit a one-nothing pitch over the left field fence at Forbes Field to win the 1960 World Series for the Pittsburgh Pirates!"

 "I thought it would go over (the wall).
 I was hoping it would," Mazeroski told reporters in the jubilant home team clubhouse afterward.
 "But I was too happy to think.
 All year we've been a fighting, come-from-behind ballclub.
 We always felt we could pull it out even after the Yankees tied it in the ninth, but I didn't think I'd be the guy to do it."
 The legendary homer gave the Pirates their first World Series championship in 35 years and set off a raucous celebration in the Steel City that lasted for days.